serverless-components/graphql/README.md

 ```
 In this file, you simply export each of your schema types (ie. `Query` & `Mutation`) as an object of functions.
 Each function is a field resolver for that type.

-**Both files are required**.
+**All these files are required**.
 Needless to say, any resolver you define in `resolvers.js`, must also be defined in your schema in the `schema.graphql` file, otherwise, you'll get an AppSync error.
 Same goes for the resolvers inputs & outputs.
 Remember, GraphQL is strongly typed by design.

 # Deploy